The scientiffic name is

 A killi society provides a good connection between different killi breeders.
 Killi enthusiast stay in contact with eachother all over the world and trade eggs trough the snailmail.
 Killies are seldom found in aquarium stores, so these contacts are often the only way of getting a rare species.
 Because the import of killies is quite small.
 Some killi enthusiasts travel and catch killies in the wild.
 A few journeys are usually performed every year.
 Through these journeys many previously unknown species have been discovered.

-The aquarum to keep most types of small killies, like the Common Lyretail, can be any aquarium of about twelve Liters (about 2,6 US Gallons) or larger.
+The aquarum to keep most types of small killies, like the common lyretail, can traditionally be any aquarium of about twelve Liters (about 2,6 US Gallons) or preferably larger.
 Killies can usually be kept in a normal community aquarium together with non agressive fishes, but make sure to have a lid or other preventive measures to prevent the killes from jumping out of the aquarium.
 If you keep the killies in a species aquarium, you can arrange it in the following manner: Some normal aquarium gravel on the bottom, one or two handfuls of peat above the gravel and a large bunch of java moss.
-The java moss should fill up about 80 percent of the watervolume.
+The java moss should fill up about 80 percent of the water volume.

 The male swims close to the female and show his fins.
 If the female is willing to spawn, she follows the male until they find a place to spawn.
 Then the pair stand side by side and tremble with force.
-The eggs and sperm are released.
+The milt and eggs are released.

-When the breeding fish have been in the aquarium for about one week it is time to move them back to their ordinary aquarium.
-The eggs hatch after about two weeks if you let the eggs stay in the aquarium.
-The fry can eat artemia naupli from the start.
+When the breeding fish have been in the breeding aquarium for about one week it is time to move them back to their ordinary aquarium.
+The eggs hatch after about two weeks if you let the eggs stay in the breeding aquarium.
+The fry can eat nauplii of Artemia> (baby brine shrimp, BBS) from the start.
 Raising the fry is easy.
-The new generation is ready to spawn when the fish are about three months old.
+The new generation is ready to spawn at about three months of age.

 You can also breed the common lyretail with the